Capt Joshua Gray-Jonathan Hatch Chapter, NSDAR

 Saturday, January 24, 2026, at the 13th Annual Joint Meeting and Luncheon of the Capt Joshua Gray-Jonathan Hatch Chapter of the DAR and the Cape Cod and Islands Chapter of the SAR, our guest speaker was Norman Desmarais, Professor Emeritus at Providence College, and expert on the American Revolution and the role of France in the War.
 Professor Desmarais delivered a presentation about the French in Boston.

-At the meeting, pictured right, Professor Desmarais was presented with the DAR America 250!
+At the meeting, pictured with Regent Illo, Professor Desmarais was presented with the DAR America 250!
 Commendation Medal and Certificate by Regent Kathryn Illo in recognition of his "extraordinary efforts to honor our Franco-American friendship" during the American Revolution.

 Saturday, July 26, 2025, our chapter, in collaboration with the Falmouth Historical Society, hosted the Cape & Islands in the Revolution America 250 Symposium.
 Following introductory remarks by Falmouth Historical Society Executive Director, Rachel Lovett, and our Chapter Regent, Kathryn Illo, Dr. David Martin, President of the Marstons Mills Historical Society, introduced the program speakers.
 Ron Petersen, Chair of the Orleans Historical Commission and member of the Orleans Historic District Study Committee, delivered a presentation called "The Tea Party on Cape Cod: The Wreck of the William."
 Nancy Shoemaker, Town Historical Commissioner and historian of the Barnstable and West Barnstable Historical Societies, discussed West Barnstable’s Otis family and the September 27, 1774 march to the Court of Common Pleas.
 We extend our heartfelt thanks to our sponsors, the Falmouth Historical Society staff, Nancy Krug, our former Chapter Regent for her leadership in making this event happen, and everyone who joined us for this memorable occasion.